adonisjs/v6-docs/content/docs/digging_deeper/cache.md

 AdonisJS Cache (`@adonisjs/cache`) is a simple, lightweight wrapper built on top of [bentocache.dev](https://bentocache.dev) to cache data and enhance the performance of your application.
 It provides a straightforward and unified API to interact with various cache drivers, such as Redis, DynamoDB, PostgreSQL, in-memory caching, and more.

 We highly encourage you to read the Bentocache documentation.
-Bentocache offers some advanced, optional concepts that can be very useful in certain situations, such as [multi-tiering](https://bentocache.dev/docs/multi-tier), [grace periods](https://bentocache.dev/docs/grace-periods), [timeouts](https://bentocache.dev/docs/timeouts), and more.
+Bentocache offers some advanced, optional concepts that can be very useful in certain situations, such as [multi-tiering](https://bentocache.dev/docs/multi-tier), [grace periods](https://bentocache.dev/docs/grace-periods), [timeouts](https://bentocache.dev/docs/timeouts), [Stampede Protection](https://bentocache.dev/docs/stampede-protection) and more.

 ## Installation